 For any off-payroll engagements of board members, and/or senior officials with significant financial responsibility, between 1 April 2016 and 31 March 2017 Number Number of off-payroll engagements of board members, and/or, senior officials with significant financial responsibility, during the financial year 1 Number of individuals that have been deemed "board members and/ or senior officials with significant financial responsibility".
-This figure should include both off-payroll and on-payroll engagements 12 Details of the exceptional circumstance that led to each of these engagements Following the departure of the director of human resources and organisational development in May 2016, an interim appointment was made while a recruitment process was undertaken.
-However the chief executive resigned shortly afterwards and it was decided to delay recruitment to focus on a new chief executive appointment.
+This figure should include both off-payroll and on-payroll engagements 12 Following the departure of the director of human resources and organisational development in May 2016, an interim appointm was made while a recruitment process was undertaken.
+However, the fexecutive resigned shortly afterwards and it was decided to recruitment to focus on a new chief executive appointment.
 Details of the length of time each of these exceptional engagements lasted.
 During 2016/17, the interim appointment noted above lasted from May 2016 to November 2016 and was made a fixed term contract from 1 December 2016.